VladimirNechaev1988/website_classifier/README.md

 *  data pre-processing
 *  model selection
 *  hyperparameter tuning
-*  model deployment as a web service.
+*  model deployment as a web service
+* integration into a data mining tool.

 ## Algorithm Description